Consumer towing guide: What to do if your car is towed

 2. Contact the local police department: Some states require towing companies to notify the police if your car was towed for parking illegally or any other reason.
 A call to the local law enforcement’s non-emergency number can help you find your car quickly in those cases.

-3. Review all charges: Read your bill very closely.
+3. Look at the bill: Read your bill very closely.
 Allowable rates and charges for towing vary significantly by state.
 Some locations set maximum rates, or prohibit charges for the first 24 hours of storage.
 Depending on the state, common overcharges can include demanding a “drop fee” for releasing an incomplete tow, exceeding fixed rates, or charging extra to access personal items in your vehicle.
 You’ll want to make sure the charges match what you legally owe.

 4. Dispute any damages: Every state has a department that’s responsible for addressing cases of predatory towing practices or damages to vehicles during the towing or storage process.
 In many states, you could receive a full reimbursement or even additional compensation for an illegal or careless tow.

-5. Be proactive: Try to avoid a day-wrecking tow.
+5. Think ahead: Try to avoid a day-wrecking tow.
 Pay attention to signs in private or public parking lots and on city streets.
-Note how long you can be parked in a retail area and whether a city may restrict parking on public streets when, for example, there’s snowfall exceeding two inches or on certain days for street cleaning.
+Be sure to know how long you can be parked in a retail area and whether a city may limit parking on public streets when, for example, there’s snowfall exceeding two inches or on certain days for street cleaning.

 6. Make a call: If your vehicle breaks down, won’t start or has a flat tire, either on private or public property, put a big note on your dashboard or under your windshield wiper (or both) and notify someone that you’re having car trouble and you’re getting help.
 If you’re on a public street, call the non-emergency number of the local law enforcement department.
 If you’re on private property, notify a manager of the store, restaurant, etc and get their name.